pemcg/manageiq-automation-howto-guide/chapter14/requests_and_tasks.md

 @walk_association_whitelist = { "MiqAeServiceAutomationTask" => ["automation_request", "miq_request"]}
 ```

-...we can call ObjectWalker from the RESTful API, using the /api/automation_requests URI.
+...we can call the ObjectWalker from the RESTful API, using the /api/automation_requests URI.

 When the Automation Instance (in this case ObjectWalker) runs, the Request has already been approved and so the Task object exists.